therealexpertai/nlapi-java/README.md

         return new Authentication(authenticator);
     }

-    //Method for selecting the resource to be call by the API; as today, the API provides the IPTC classifier only, and five languages such as English,
+    //Method for selecting the resource to be call by the API; as today, the API provides the IPTC classifier only, and
-    //French, Spanish, German and Italian
-    public static Categorizer createCategorizer() throws Exception {
+    //five languages such as English, French, Spanish, German and Italian public static Categorizer createCategorizer() throws Exception {
         return new Categorizer(CategorizerConfig.builder()
                                                 .withVersion(API.Versions.V1)